clw0n/n-back/README.md

 python3 n-back.py

 ``````````
+You need root access in order to create a folder and write files in (you can check the code in stats.py to be sure)

 Note : project not finished, Implementing soon (by order):
   - __Fixing all bugs__ (game never stops), making a function for a better visual expression on the terminal, making so that you don't have to press a +       ENTER to match with the correct position